kitao/divsugar/docs/Node.md

 Returns the z-coodrinate of this node.

 ### `(DivSugar.Node) getPosition(vec)`
-Gets the position of this node by copying into the vector `vec`.
+Sets the position of this node to the vector `vec`.
 This method is chainable.

 ### `(DivSugar.Node) setPosition(vec)`